raspberrypi/documentation/troubleshooting/camera.md

 #### mmal: Camera is not enabled in this build ....

 The camera has not been enabled in the software.
-You need to run `sudo raspi-config` on from the command line, or select the Preferences/Raspberry Pi Configuration option from the desktop menu.
+You need to run `sudo raspi-config` from the command line, or select the ```Preferences/Raspberry Pi Configuration``` option from the desktop menu.

 For raspi-config, now select Interfacing Options, then select the Enable Camera option.
 For the graphical interface, select the Interfaces tab and enable the camera.